proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 ### Examples
 > Oh, yeah, I was going to ask you, do you know the budget for the role?

+> What other things might be open to negotiation besides the base salary?
+For example, would you be amenable to offer a sign-on bonus?

 > You guys know the market and are good at what you do, I trust you to make a great offer if you're interested.